Use the Text Element to add basic text blocks to your site. You can add this element directly from the Elements Menu:

 Styling your Text Elements

 Now you know how to use the Text Editor to tweak formatting within Text Elements.
-If you want to make larger stylistic changes to the fonts on your website, click on the Style icon in your Site Admin to switch over to the Style Editor.
+If you want to make larger stylistic changes to the fonts on your website, go to Menu and click through Design > Main > Style to switch over to the Style Editor.

 Once you're in Style Mode, click on one of your Text Elements.
 You'll see your font settings pop up at the top of the screen:

 Remember that any changes you make to these font settings will apply to all of your Text Elements.
 This helps keep your site consistent and means you don't have to change each element individually.